Court of Protection

 If someone you care for is in this position, our Court of Protection services will help you.
 Led by Managing Partner and professional deputy of the Court of Protection, Tim Walters, our team provides clients with a very close, personable yet professional service that always has your best interests at heart.

 Our team manages client finances so that they have steady and continuous income, and we help with any aspects of their affairs as and when necessary.
 This may include property management, support worker employment, investments, tax planning, and more.

 We take pride in helping clients to live as comfortably as possible after injury, and to provide them with long-term security.

 To enquire about our Court of Protection services, contact us today.

-The Court of Protection can provide assistance in three main ways:
+The main ways that the Court of Protection can provide help are:

-It can assess whether or not a person still has the capability to make his or her own decisions.
+- It can assess whether or not a person has the capability to make his or her own decisions.

 Those who require assistance from an appointed deputy are described as “people who lack capacity to make decisions for themselves” (Mental Capacity Act 2005).

 It is important to make clear that this is not an umbrella term that only takes into account people who are unable to make any decisions at all.
 For example, it is quite possible for a person to be able to make small decisions about everyday issues such as what to wear or what to eat, but at the same time they may lack the capacity to make decisions about more complex issues such as long-term financial planning.

 Another example of where someone may need a deputy would be if he or she has an illness or condition that improves over time.
 Initially, a deputy could make decisions but as the person’s capacity improves, the deputy’s powers would then reduce.
 Rather than an illness or condition, it could be that a person is unconscious following an accident, meaning their capacity may return at a later point in time.